 - Let’s face it, they look a lot more grown up than a day-glow nylon rucksack.

-- If you’re half travelling/half moving country (you know, that one-year visa in Australia kind of trip), wheelie rucksacks usually let you pack a bit more and for different seasons without worrying about the weight.
+- If you’re half travelling/half moving country (you know, that one-year in Australia kind of trip), need extra space for a winter trip, or just want a large travel backpack, wheelie rucksacks usually let you pack a bit more without worrying about the weight.

 - What you gain in ease of rolling, you lose in space for packing (those wheels and handle have to go somewhere).